An Evening with Sara Paretsky

 The event is free and open to the public; however, e-tickets are required.

 Copies of Sara’s latest book, Fallout, will be available for purchase at the event courtesy of Rainy Day Books.
-A book signing with immediately follow the lecture.
+A book signing will immediately follow the lecture.

 Parking is free in Library parking lots and along the west side of Holmes Street between 51st and 52nd streets.
 The main entrance to the Library grounds is on Cherry Street.
 The Linda Hall Library is not affiliated with UMKC.
 Parking in all UMKC lots is by permit or meter.
 Doors open at 6:00 p.m.